Note: the offers mentioned below are subject to change at any time and some may no longer be available.

 You’ve got your choice of three consumer Southwest cards here:

-- The Rapid Rewards Priority card -$149 annual fee, includes a $75 annual Southwest travel credit, four boarding upgrades per year (subject to availability), and a 7,500 point anniversary bonus, and no foreign transaction fees.
+- The Southwest Rapid Rewards Priority Credit Card -$149 annual fee, includes a $75 annual Southwest travel credit, four boarding upgrades per year (subject to availability), and a 7,500 point anniversary bonus, and no foreign transaction fees.

-- The Rapid Rewards Premier card - $99 annual fee, includes a 6,000 point anniversary bonus and no foreign transaction fees.
+- The Southwest Rapid Rewards Premier Credit Card - $99 annual fee, includes a 6,000 point anniversary bonus and no foreign transaction fees.

-- Rapid Rewards Plus card - $69 annual fee with a 3,000 point anniversary bonus.
+- The Southwest Rapid Rewards Plus Credit Card - $69 annual fee with a 3,000 point anniversary bonus.

 Let’s cut to the chase: the signup bonus is the main reason to get one of these cards.
 All three of them will net you a 40,000 Rapid Reward points signup bonus after you spend $1,000 in the first three months, which is a lot of points for not a lot of spend.